Optimise the returns process for Importing Goods to Switzerland

 - Non Content Check: The shipment is neither opened, recorded nor checked.

-- Destruction: If it is not economically worthwhile to return the goods, you can give your returns service provider the order to destroy the goods.
-A distinction is made here between certified and non-certified destruction.
-The certified destruction is monitored by a certifier during the process.
-This ensures that your goods are destroyed in accordance with the law.
+- Disposal: If it is not economically viable to return the goods, you can order your returns service provider to dispose of the goods.
+A distinction is made between certified and non-certified disposal.
+Certified disposal is monitored by a certification body during the process.
+This ensures that your goods are disposed of in accordance with the law.

 - Content Check: The package is opened, the content is captured and checked if necessary.
 Read more about this in the next chapter.